One-Versus-Others Attention: Scalable Multimodal Integration for Biomedical Data: Compute Resources

 \section{Compute Resources}

 For each experiment, we use one NVIDIA GeForce RTX 3090 GPU.
-For the Hateful Memes task, single-modality models ran for roughly 40 minutes, and multi-modal models ran for roughly 55 minutes on average.
-For the Amazon reviews task, the single modality pre-trained models ran for roughly 50 minutes, the single modality neural network ran for a minute, and the multi-modal models ran for approximately an hour on average.
-For the TCGA task, single-modality models ran for 5 minutes, while multi-modal models ran for roughly 15 minutes on average.
+For the MIMIC task, single-modality models ran for roughly 40 minutes, and multi-modal models ran for roughly 55 minutes on average.
+For the eICU, the single modality pre-trained models ran for roughly 50 minutes, the single modality neural network ran for a minute, and the multi-modal models ran for approximately an hour on average.
+For the TADPOLE task, single-modality models ran for 5 minutes, while multi-modal models ran for roughly 15 minutes on average.
 In the simulation dataset, the maximum modalities was 20 which took our model, OvO, roughly 2 minutes to run, while the cross-modal attention baseline took about 20 minutes to run on average.